lives-group/StackVM/README.md

 # Input File Format

-The instructions are divided into 5 categories.
+The instructions are divided into 5 categories: Arithmetical, Logical, Control ,Memory and IO. .
 All instructions must have their operands on the stack.
 Each instruction can be preceding of a label followed by a colon.